 For those students who find it necessary to be out of school for an extended period, a leave of absence is available.
-A Leave of Absence must be requested in writing; a form is available from the Director/Business Office.
-Leave of Absence may be granted in cases of medical, death in the family, military service obligations, jury duty or unforeseen personal or financial hardships, but will be at the discretion of the Director/Business Office.
-Leave of Absence requests will only be approved for 6 or more consecutive school days.
+A Leave of Absence must be requested in writing; a form is available from the Director.
+Leaves of Absence requests will only be approved for 6 or more consecutive school days.
 Leave of Absence requests are strongly discouraged during the "Beginning" phase of training.
 Leaves of Absence may not exceed 180 calendar days in any 12-month period.
-The student's contract period will be extended by the same number of calendar days taken in the LOA.
 No federal student loan monies can be disbursed during a leave of absence.